National Academy for Social Prescribing: Activities

-In November 2020, the Academy, in collaboration with Sport England, ukactive and NHS England, announced that 500,000 hours of activity would be made available at no cost as part of social prescribing services.

 In November 2020, the Academy, in collaboration with Arts Council England, announced the launch of a new £1.4 million Thriving Communities Fund, designed to develop local social prescribing activities across the country.
 The Academy contributed £1.15 million to the fund, with £250,000 provided by the Arts Council, which administered the fund.

+The Academy has also established the Power of Music Fund, in partnership with The Utley Foundation, Arts Council England, Music for All and others.
+The fund supports local music and dementia projects, and also led to the establishment of the UK’s first Centre of Excellence for Music and Dementia in 2024.

+It has also published more than 15 evidence reviews related to social prescribing and a wide range of toolkits and guidance for professionals.
+It has published a report on social prescribing around the world, and works with more than 30 countries around the world through its international programme.

 Governance

-As of April 2021, the Academy was overseen by a Board with four members.